Support for Attention Research Update is provided

 the following:

-1. Without getting too technical, some researchers will argue that the statistical
+1. Without getting too technical, some researchers will argue that the

-tests were employed.
-However, it would be really nice to see that done.
+conservative statistical tests were employed.
+However, it would be

-2. Neurofeedback is supposed to work by teaching children to transform their
+2. Neurofeedback is supposed to work by teaching children to transform

-has nothing to do with whether those reductions actually occurred.
+symptoms and has nothing to do with whether those reductions actually occurred.

 I believe that some neurofeedback practitioners would argue that the absence